-Carey's request for an oral hearing
+Preliminary point - Carey's request for an oral hearing

-Carey has said an oral hearing is necessary to explore Mr S' understanding, motivations for entering the transactions and the roles played by the parties.
+Carey has said an oral hearing is necessary to explore Ms T's understanding, motivations for entering the transactions and the roles played by the parties.

 Our Service provides a scheme under which certain disputes may be resolved quickly and with minimum formality (s.225 of FSMA).
 DISP 3.5.5R provides the following: